shashwat-mittal/GoGit/CONTRIBUTORS/IIITA/Second_year/Rushil Patra/info.md

 -> SSH (Secure Shell) is a network communication protocol that enables two computers to communicate and share data.

 ->SSH keys are more difficult to hack than passwords and thus are more secure.
+My name is Rushil from IIITA!

+How to edit the last commit message in git?
+On the command line, navigate to the repository that contains the commit you want to amend.
+Type git commit --amend and press Enter.
+In your text editor, edit the commit message, and save the commit.